Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Extracorporeal Membrane Oxygenation (ECMO) – a type of extracorporeal life support that involves pumping blood out of the body through a membrane for the gas exchange of oxygen and carbon dioxide.

-Extubation – a procedure that involves the removal of an endotracheal tube from the trachea.
+Extubation – the process of removing an endotracheal tube from the airway after mechanical ventilation is no longer needed.

 F